 Merchants will either be letting all of the transactions through, be it fraudulent or not, resulting in high fraud rates due to neglected security loopholes.
 On the other hand, they may be facing a high number of false positive and false negative rates due to their risk management system being oversensitive and therefore leading to a drop in their conversion rates.

-Why 3D secure is not the right solution for tackling fraud?
+Why is 3-D Secure not the right solution for tackling fraud?

-Retailers prefer 3D secure because it takes the liability of a potential chargeback and bounces it back on the card companies.
-3D secure can be considered as the final factor that encourages a user to abandon the checkout process.
-Customers that have never seen a two step authentication popup window before may consider it unsafe or unusual.
-Furthermore, 3D secure is not well optimised for mobile checkout.
+Retailers prefer 3-D Secure because it takes the liability of a potential chargeback and bounces it back on the card companies.
+3-D secure can be considered as the final factor that encourages a user to abandon the checkout process.
+Customers that have never seen a two-step authentication popup window before may consider it unsafe or unusual.
+Furthermore, 3-D Secure is not well optimized for mobile checkout.

-Device optimisation during the checkout process is an essential part of keeping the conversion rates at the highest possible level.
+Device optimization during the checkout process is an essential part of keeping the conversion rates at the highest possible level.
 According to the Adobe Mobile retail 2016 report, only 16% of shopping carts turn into orders on mobile devices.
 Meanwhile, cart conversion rates for users of desktop computers can be as high as 26%.
 The less friction there is, the more likely the consumer will proceed into a successful transaction.

-How to best combine a seamless checkout experience with maximum fraud security?
+How to best combine a seamless checkout experience with maximum fraud security

 The best solution is a frictionless checkout process that incorporates a one-click payment combined with a dynamic antifraud scoring system.
 In this case, consumers aren’t disrupted by the drawbacks of two-factor authentication, but are monitored and scored based on the associated risk.
 We have examined this in detail for the travel industry.

 Adapting a sophisticated fraud scoring system will result in higher conversion rates as well as lower fraud rates.
 Consumers will not be bothered by the pain of having to wait for text message based verification, meanwhile the transaction is classified based on a much higher degree of knowledge.